Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - Solovair’s is thicker and more robust

-As previously mentioned, both leathers are corrected grain, meaning it’s remarkably smooth to touch, but the leather on the Solovairs is significantly more robust.
+As previously mentioned, the leathers used on the boot upper for both brands are corrected grain, meaning it’s remarkably smooth to touch, but the leather on the Solovairs is significantly more robust.
 The Dr. Martens has a much looser fiber structure and “floppier” feel; there’s more integrity to the Solovair’s leather.
-To be clear, neither of them are examples of amazing boot leather, but Solovair’s is thicker and less plasticky.
-This also means they come with a tougher break in, but it’ll be worth it in the long run.

 [Related: The Best Types of Leather for Boots]

-Dr. Martens vs Solovair Sole
+Dr. Martens vs Solovair Soles

 Dr. Martens